11 Building Webster’s Lab V2 – Citrix XenServer Host and Pool Configuration

-In the XenCenter console, first, click Notifications in the bottom left pane and then click Updates in the upper left pane, as shown in Figure 43.
-If there are any updates available, click the Actions dropdown and select Download and install, shown in Figure 43.
+In the XenCenter console, click Notifications in the bottom left pane and click Updates in the upper left pane, as shown in Figure 43.
+If any updates are available, click the Actions dropdown and select Download and install, shown in Figure 43.

 I am fortunate that as a CTP, Citrix provides CTPs with product licenses.
-Instead of installing updates to each host, I license my pool and use XenCenter’s ability to download and install all updates to every pool member automatically.
+Instead of installing updates to each host, I license my pool and use XenCenter’s ability to automatically download and install all updates to every pool member.

 To license a XenServer pool, click Tools, License Manager…, as shown in Figure 44.

 Click Assign License…, as shown in Figure 45.

 Enter the IP address or FQDN of the Citrix License Server, select the appropriate License type, and click OK, as shown in Figure 46.